Bandenbekämpfung: Boxer Rebellion and Herero Wars

-Operationally, the first attempts to use tactics that would later develop into Bandenbekämpfung or be recognized as such were carried out in China in the wake of the Boxer Rebellion (1899–1901), after two German officers went missing, which was followed up with more than fifty operations by German troops, who set fire to a village and held prisoners.
-Shortly after these operations, the infantry was provided with a handbook for "operations against Chinese bandits" (Banden).
-The first full application of Bandenbekämpfung in practice, was the Herero and Namaqua genocide (1904–08), a campaign of racial extermination and collective punishment that the German Empire undertook in German South West Africa (modern-day Namibia) against the Herero and Nama people.
+Operationally, the first use of tactics later associated with Bandenbekämpfung occurred in China following the Boxer Rebellion (1899–1901), after two German officers went missing.
+German troops conducted over fifty operations, including burning a village and taking prisoners.
+Soon after, the infantry received a handbook for "operations against Chinese bandits" (Banden).
+The first full application of Bandenbekämpfung in practice, was the Herero and Nama genocide (1904–1908), a campaign of racial extermination and collective punishment that the German Empire undertook in German South West Africa (modern-day Namibia) against the Herero and Nama people.
+The genocidal campaign against the Herero people was so extreme that an estimated 66–75 percent of the population perished.

 World War I

-During the First World War, the German Army ignored many of the commonly-understood European conventions of war when between August and October 1914, some 6,500 French and Belgian citizens were murdered.
-On some occasions, attacks against German infantry positions and patrols that may have actually been attributable to "friendly fire" were blamed on potential francs-tireurs, who were regarded as bandits and outside the rules of war, which elicited ruthless measures by German forces against the civilians and villages suspected of harboring them.
+During World War I, the Imperial German Army ignored many of the commonly-understood European conventions of war when between August and October 1914 and murdered some 6,500 French and Belgian citizens.
+In 1914, German troops, outraged by alleged civilian "resistance", responded with mass reprisals.
+Though some incidents stemmed from panic, many were the result of explicit orders.
+Soldiers even admitted to killing civilians—including women and children—based on vague suspicions of gunfire.
+On some occasions, attacks against German infantry positions and patrols that may have actually been attributable to "friendly fire" were blamed on potential francs-tireurs, who were regarded as bandits and outside the rules of war, eliciting ruthless measures by German forces against civilians and villages suspected of harboring them.
+These German units "had received orders to show no mercy" and as a result laid waste to towns such as Andenne, Dinant, Tamines, Aarschot, and Rossignol.

-Throughout the war, Germany's integrated intelligence, perimeter police, guard network and border control measures coalesced to define the German military's security operations.
-Along the Eastern Front sometime in August 1915, Field Marshal Erich von Falkenhayn established the Government General of Warsaw over the former Congress Poland under General Hans von Beseler and created an infrastructure to support ongoing military operations, which included guards posts, patrols and a security network.
-Maintaining security meant dealing with Russian prisoners, many of whom tried to sabotage German plans and kill German soldiers, so harsh pacification measures and terror actions were carried out, including brutal reprisals against civilians, otherwise known as bandits.
+Throughout the war, Germany's integrated intelligence, perimeter police, guard network, and border control measures coalesced to define the German military's security operations.
+Along the Eastern Front sometime in August 1915, Field Marshal Erich von Falkenhayn established the Government General of Warsaw over former Congress Poland under General Hans von Beseler and created an infrastructure to support ongoing military operations, including guard posts, patrols, and a security network.
+Maintaining security meant dealing with Russian prisoners, many of whom tried to sabotage German plans and kill German soldiers, so harsh pacification measures and terror actions were carried out, including brutal reprisals against civilians, who were subsequently labeled as bandits.
 Before long, similar practices were instituted throughout the Eastern and Western areas of German occupied territory.
+Repression intensified under Ludendorff and Hindenburg’s “silent dictatorship” beginning in 1916; they interpreted Clausewitz as justifying total subjugation of enemy nations.